-Five tips to help avoid smishing scams
+6 tips to help avoid smishing scams

 Smishing is a form of fraud that primarily takes place through texts on mobile devices.
-Learn how to detect and avoid this increasingly common type of scam.
+Learn how to detect and avoid this common type of scam.

 Key takeaways